top of page

 Brightly colored eco-friendly textiles

-If you would like to learn how to sew using eco-friendly textiles below is a link directly to my sewing classes where I talk all about it and also teach using eco-friendly material.
+If you would like to learn how to sew using eco-friendly textiles, here is a link directly to my sewing classes where I talk all about it and also teach using eco-friendly material.

 Thank you so much for coming by my new blog post!
-I have this was helpful! feel free to follow me on IG: @farajcouture
+I hope this was helpful!
+Feel free to follow me on IG: @farajcouture

 -Princess Faraj